Canaston Woods Walk

 Many of the paths have undergone upgrading recently and underfoot surfaces are generally firm.
 However, the paths remain muddy in places and there are some strenuous sections which shouldn't prove too troublesome provided they are taken at a gentle pace!

 Train: Nearest station is at Haverfordwest.
-Arriva Trains Wales
+Transport for Wales.

 Toilets: There are no public toilets on this walk.

-Terrain: This medium length walk has been subject to much upgrading and takes in tarmac lanes as well as stony, grassy and muddy paths.
+Terrain: This medium length walk has been subject to much upgrading and takes in surfaced lanes as well as stony, grassy and muddy paths.
 Certain sections are steep but not too strenuous.